Take an In-Depth Tour of the Original Tesla Roadster

 Tesla Roadster Charging

-Roadster uses a unique 4-pin charging connector.
-The car was designed before the J1772 charging standard was released, and while Tesla was doing research and development for its own charging solution.
+Roadsters use a unique four-pin charging connector, as the car was designed before the J1772 charging standard was released.
 The connector is big and bulky, with heavy-gauge wires and connector housings for safety.
-It saw a couple of revisions over the four-year production life of Roadster, becoming smaller and lighter each time.
+It saw a couple of revisions over the four-year production life of the Roadster, becoming smaller and lighter each time.

 When you open up the manual charge port door, a white helper light comes on.
 You then need to line up a guide-pin on the connector with a track on the charge port, rotate the connector along the track, and push forward on a locking mechanism to begin charging.
 There is a multi-colored indicator light to confirm the car is charging or tell you a fault has occurred.